AUC-Mobile-Apps/nodejs-skeleton/README.md

 ## app.js
 This is the entry point of the application.
 It imports the app's other modules and starts the server that listens on a particular port.
 It will route calls to API endpoints to routes appropriately.

+# Note
+You can connect to your server normally in Android Studio, however you will need to replace `localhost` with `10.0.2.2`, but otherwise, it is identical to using any other API on Android.

 # License, Acknowledgment
 MIT License, see "LICENSE".